If you borrowed or withdrew funds from your retirement account recently, or halted new contributions to make ends meet, you are not alone

 While financial professionals generally caution savers against raiding their retirement accounts, they also offer reassurance to those who had no choice.
 After all, every reasonable savings strategy factors in some bumps in the road.
+(Related: 5 reasons to tap your emergency fund)

 The important thing, they say, is that you get your savings back on track as soon as your income allows.